africacodeacademy-erp2025/kutloano--personal-bio/index.md

 Hello!
 My name is [Kutloano].
 I am a participant in the Africa Code Academy Engineering Residency Program 2024.

 ## Background
-- **Name:** [Kutloano Thoothe]
+- **Name:** Kutloano Thoothe
-- **Location:** [Maseru]
+- **Location:** Maseru
-- **Education:** [2016: Junor Cirtificate, 2019: LGCSE]
+- **Education:** 2016: Junor Cirtificate, 2019: LGCSE
 - **Skills:** i have a basic knowledge of the following languages:
   * Html
   * CSS
+  * PHP
   *  C++
   * Java
   * i also have basic knowledge of Linux
+## Technologies
+- Vs Code
+- GitHub
 ## Journey
 ### Early Life
-- i am origionally from a disrict of Leribe in Lesotho. from a town called Peka
-- i moved to a town called Maputsoe a few years later, still in Leribe. this was because of school.
-- i moved around schools a lot so i moved to different places a couple of times.
+I am originally from the district of Leribe in Lesotho, born in a small town called Peka.
+A few years later, I moved to Maputsoe, another town within the same district, mainly for educational reasons.
+Throughout my early years, I changed schools several times, which meant relocating to different places more than once.
+These moves shaped much of my childhood and exposed me to different environments, people, and learning experiences.
 ### Education and Career
 - Primary schools:
   * Mafube English Medium Primary School